T: 01822 851370 E: [email protected]

 In 2022 Rural Media Charity (RMC) https://www.ruralmedia.co.uk/ was successful in its bid to the Government’s Stronger Towns Fund https://strongerhereford.co.uk to establish a major new resource for Herefordshire and the rural West Midlands to be called StoryPoint that will provide access to new cutting-edge facilities & skills, strengthen social mobility, and create new cultural and employment opportunities.

-In November 2023, with support of Stronger Hereford and The Charity Bank, Rural Media purchased the building above and commenced detailed planning to establish a digital culture hub as a permanent cultural asset for Herefordshire and the West Midlands.
+In November 2023, with support of Stronger Hereford and The Charity Bank, Rural Media purchased the building below and commenced detailed planning to establish a digital culture hub as a permanent cultural asset for Herefordshire and the West Midlands.

 StoryPoint (700m2) will be based in the centre of Hereford and contribute to “levelling-up” Herefordshire by creating an ecosystem of digital creativity and innovation for Herefordshire and the rural West Midlands.
 Opening in July 2025 StoryPoint will mark Herefordshire out as a cultural leader in rural economic regeneration and social mobility.
 It will aggregate in a single, fully accessible, contemporary space the creative technologies, tools, and expertise to inspire and raise the skill levels of creative and cultural entrepreneurs, SMEs, students, public, private and VCSE sectors in the county, enabling them to take advantage of the booming, post-Covid-19 digital economy.